davidpallmann/hashnode-backups/ckxdnfl8p09za1ts1fiqxcix3.md

 # Amazon SQS: What is it, and why use It?

+> "An Englishman, even if he is alone, forms an orderly queue of one." —George Mikes

 Amazon Simple Queue Service (SQS) is a message queuing service.
 Message queues are a kind of middleware.
 AWS describes SQS as "a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications."

 ## Queues and Message Queuing